ShichenQiao/ECE-353-Final-Project/README.md

 5. When the messgae appears, press S1 will reset the game, and press S1 again will start the game, just like the first round.
 6. Seperated software initializations from major task_*** functions to idependent reset functions for convinence.
 7. Problem left: Free up S2 when game is not ongoing.

+**Apr 19, 2021 (J.Q.)**
+1. Updated to Breaker 3.2
+2. Freed S2 for other use (go back to main page, maybe) when a game is not on going
+3. Finished up end game message.
+The score will be shown and buttons will be freeze for 5 seconds (count down time shown on LCD).
+After the pause, press S1 could reset the game